biowpn/bioweapon/_posts/2024-01-18-what-the-func.md

 code, but we think the broken code could be fixed with trivial local edits in most cases, and in any event, the alternatives look worse.

-But as we know now, it didn't happen.
+But as we know now, the fixes to `std::function` never happen.
-To date, and probably forever, `std::function` is suffering from this issue.
+To date (and probably forever), `std::function` is suffering constantly from the issue.

 There is another issue with `std::function`: invoking an empty instance will throw an exception `std::bad_function_call`.